Error Guessing is a Software Testing technique on guessing the error which can prevail in the code.

 - General testing rules

 It should be usually performed once most of the formal testing techniques have been applied.

-- Remember previously troubled areas: During any of your testing assignment, whenever you come across an interesting bug, note it down for your future reference.
-There are generally some common errors that happen in a certain specific type of applications.
+- Remember previously troubled areas: During any of your testing assignments, whenever you come across an interesting bug, note it down for your future reference.
+There are generally some common errors that happen in a specific type of application.
 Refer to the list of common errors for the type of application you are working on.

 - Gain knowledge of the technical environment (server, operating system, database) in which the application is hosted.

 - Do not just look for errors in the code but also look for errors and ambiguity in requirements, design, build, testing and usage.

 - Keep awareness of typical implementation errors